Raptorz96/Chatbot-Template/README.md

 - Token streaming responses
 - Response caching system

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## 📞 Support

-For support and queries, please open an issue in the GitHub repository.
+For support and queries, please open an issue in the GitHub repository: [Chatbot-Template Issues](https://github.com/Raptorz96/Chatbot-Template/issues)